 - Elimination of blight.
 The Project shall alleviate the blighted conditions identified in the relevant Metropolitan Redevelopment Plan. - Contributes to the goals outlined in the relevant MR Plan.
-The area covered in the RFP spans three Metropolitan Redevelopment Areas: East Downtown/Huning Highland/South Martineztown Metropolitan Redevelopment Area, Downtown Metropolitan Redevelopment Area, and Railroad Metropolitan Redevelopment Area.
-The proposed project must further the goals and/or strategies identified in the relevant Metropolitan Redevelopment Plan. - Increases housing or employment density and options.
+The area covered in the RFP spans two Metropolitan Redevelopment Areas: Downtown Metropolitan Redevelopment Area and Railroad Metropolitan Redevelopment Area.
+The proposed project must further the goals and/or strategies identified in the relevant Metropolitan Redevelopment Plan. - Increases housing density and options.

-The priority goal of this RFP is to increase the number of households living or employees working in the Subject Areas.
-Employment and residential density are identified as a goal in all of the Metropolitan Redevelopment Plans (MR Plan) for the Subject Areas.
-Proposals for commercial building(s) for employment uses should include letters of interest from potential tenants.
-Proposals for residential uses should address how the project increases the available housing options in the vicinity.
-A priority will be given to projects that are naturally affordable to the average consumer by providing a housing product that serves middle income occupants, rather than affordable housing or luxury housing developments.
+The priority goal of this RFP is to increase the number of households living in the Subject Area.
+Residential density is identified as a goal in both of the Metropolitan Redevelopment Plans (MR Plan) for the Subject Area.
+Proposals should address how the project increases the available housing options in the vicinity.
+A priority will be given to projects that are naturally affordable to the median income households.

-Complementary uses are encouraged to also be developed as part of the overall Project, including, but not limited to, office, retail, and government.
+Complementary or mixed uses are encouraged to also be developed as part of the overall Project.

 • Placemaking.
-Each Subject Areas is located in a critical redevelopment zone and includes several existing and proposed public amenities including the proposed Rail Trail and Albuquerque Rapid Transit (ART) transit corridor.
+Each Subject Area is located in a critical redevelopment zone and includes several existing and proposed public amenities including the proposed Rail Trail and Albuquerque Rapid Transit (ART) transit corridor.
 The Project's site plan should engage with the public realm in a manner that creates an exciting destination that reflects the art, history, and culture of the community.

-- Catalytic economic development.
-The proposed redevelopment should be of such quality that it contributes to and integrates into the area and catalyzes further economic growth and redevelopment.
-The Project should help to drive additional people and economic activity to area businesses, creating a livelier district. - Supports local, small, minority, women and disadvantaged business enterprises.
+- Supports local, small, minority, women and disadvantaged business enterprises.
 Projects should support local, small, minority, women and disadvantaged businesses by teaming with, subcontracting with, and/or leasing to, qualified local businesses, small businesses and disadvantaged business enterprises and developing opportunities for local businesses and workers in the development and leasing of the Project. - i.
 "Local Business" means a business that is headquartered in and maintains its principal office and place of business in the Greater Albuquerque Metropolitan Area, as defined in Section 5-5-17 of the Public Purchases Ordinance. - ii.
 SBE, MBE, WBE, DBE: Business Enterprises that meet federal requirements regarding business size, ownership, and control, as defined in 49 C.F.R.
 26 Subpart D.